-By developing a discipleship program toward safe, healing community, this researcher intends to introduce people into a deeper, loving relationship with Jesus and reframe their past hurts into redemptive stories.
-Through Biblical leadership models, the group facilitator can role model the love of God and introduce believers into new methods of prayer, communication and understanding their Biblical identity.
-As people begin to understand who God truly is and subsequently who they are in Him, they will begin to see others with eyes of love.
+By developing a discipleship program toward a safe, healing community, this researcher intends to introduce people to a deeper, loving relationship with Jesus and reframe their past hurts into redemptive stories.
+Through Biblical leadership models, the group facilitator will role model the love of God and introduce believers to new methods of prayer, communication, and understanding of their Biblical identity.
+As people begin to understand who God truly is and who they are in Him, they will start to see others with eyes of love.
 As that happens, the community will grow closer together and begin maturing.
-Additionally, by teaching healing prayer models the mental health needs group members can be addressed, creating a healthier, safer group.
+Additionally, by teaching healing prayer models, the Mental Health needs of group members can be addressed, creating a healthier, safer group.
 By setting a mission statement for the group, it will be understood that each member has a role to play, preventing complacency and top-down thinking.
-By teaching students how to listen to the Holy Spirit they will grow in their ability to be Spirit-led believers.
+By teaching students how to listen to the Holy Spirit, they will grow in their ability to be Spirit-led believers.
 As such, fruits and the gifts of the Spirit will manifest.
-Lastly, teaching empathy listening will empower students to lovingly listen to each other’s redemptive stories and cause the group to become even closer.
+Lastly, teaching empathic listening skills will empower students to lovingly listen to each other’s redemptive stories and cause the group to become even closer.

 Professional Relevance (1-2 pages)

-This researcher is a pastoral counselor with Paraclete Mission Group.
-This research is significant to my professional context because the harvest is plentiful yet the workers are few.
-Many more people are looking for help and healing than those that can provide any help.
+This researcher is a pastoral prayer counselor with Paraclete Mission Group.
+This research is significant to my professional context because the harvest is plentiful, yet the workers are few (NASB, 2020, Matthew 9:37-38).
+Many more people seek help and healing than those who can provide it.
 Secular models are only effective when they knowingly or unknowingly implement Biblical principles.
-Even when they implement Biblical principles, they cannot, by definition, lead people to the Jehovah-Rapha, the God who heals.
-Nor can secular modalities point people to into deeper relationship with Jehova Mephalti, the God who delivers.
-With the mental health crisis happening in the United States and worldwide, ministers who can lead people into an intimate, healing relationship with Jesus are in great demand.
+Even when they implement Biblical principles, they cannot, by definition, lead people to the Jehovah-Rapha, the God who heals (NASB, 2020, Isaiah 61:1-2).
+Nor can secular modalities point people into deeper relationships with Jehova Mephalti, the God who delivers (NASB, 2020, Psalm 18:2).
+With the Mental Health crisis happening in the United States and worldwide, ministers who can lead people into an intimate, healing relationship with Jesus are in great demand.